ferment-ui/ferment-ui/packages/css/packages/css/README.txt

 - use margins for fine-tuning layout between elements, and padding for within an element
 - prefer a block or inline-block with flex's justify-content rather than text-align... it works better with different browsers/language directions
 - if you don't like the default outline, replace it, never just remove it
-- :hover and :focus should nearly always do the same thing (hence the `--pin` in declare.css), but remember to use :active for things like a button press
+- :hover and :focus should nearly always do the same thing (hence the `--P` in declare.css), but remember to use :active for things like a button press
 - only use opacity for a fade in effect
 - transition/animations should really only use opacity and transform for speed and to not cause re-layouts